Harry Stonecipher

-Harry Curtis Stonecipher (born May 16, 1936) is an American business executive who was president and chief executive officer of American aerospace companies: Sundstrand, McDonnell Douglas, and The Boeing Company.
+Harrison Curtis "Harry" Stonecipher (born May 16, 1936) is an American business executive who was president and chief executive officer of American aerospace companies: Sundstrand, McDonnell Douglas, and The Boeing Company.
 Stonecipher was widely credited with the seeming resurgence of Boeing after government procurement scandals.
 However, his tenure also included major decisions to change Boeing's design and sourcing process for the new 787 airliner.
 These decisions later proved to be organizationally and financially disastrous for the company.
 Stonecipher was forced to resign from Boeing following the disclosure of an affair with a subordinate, in violation of the Boeing Code of Conduct.

-Early life
+Early life and education

 Stonecipher was born in Robbins, Tennessee.

-Education

-In 1958, he graduated with a Bachelor of Science degree in physics at the Tennessee Polytechnic Institute.
+In 1958, he graduated with a BS in physics at the Tennessee Polytechnic Institute.

 In May 2002, Stonecipher received an Honorary Doctorate Degree of Science from Washington University in St. Louis.

 Career

 Stonecipher began his career at General Motors' Allison Division, where he worked as a lab technician and was influenced by Jack Welch.

 He moved to General Electric's Large Engine Division in 1960, and began to move up the ranks.
 He became a vice president at GE in 1979, then a division head in 1984.

 In 1984, he left for Sundstrand, where he became President and CEO in 1989.